spitoglou/sp-rest/README.md

 ##ChangeLog

+18/1/2012
+* implemented POST method

 17/1/2013
-* created new file to hold configuration details - config.inc
+* created new file to hold configuration details config.inc
-* created new file for the database connection - db_conn.inc (having in mind future db abstraction)
+* created new file for the database connection db_conn.inc (having in mind future db abstraction)
-* created new file for collections definitons - collections.inc
+* created new file for collections definitons collections.inc
 * Added query support to the GET method
-* Added validations - whitelisting for error and sql injection prevention
+* Added validations whitelisting for error and sql injection prevention
 * Added support for the DELETE method